CausalPre: Scalable and Effective Data Pre-Processing for Causal Fairness

-subject to the following conditions: \begin{enumerate}[leftmargin=*] \item Size constraint: \item Coverage constraint: \item Overlap constraint, i.e., each clique must overlap with at least one other clique, and every such pairwise overlap contains at least $m$ nodes: \item Acyclicity constraint, i.e., the overlap relationships must be acyclic: \end{enumerate}
+\item Coverage constraint: \item Overlap constraint, i.e., each clique must overlap with at least one other clique, and every such pairwise overlap contains at least $m$ nodes: \item Acyclicity constraint, i.e., the overlap relationships must be acyclic: \end{enumerate}

-The above constraints aim to balance computational efficiency with approximation accuracy in modeling the joint distribution: (a)~the size of each clique is bounded to ensure that the corresponding marginal distributions remain low-dimensional, which is essential for both computational and memory efficiency; (b)~to ensure completeness, the set of resulting cliques must collectively cover all attributes; (c)~overlap and acyclicity constraints ensure that the joint distribution can be effectively approximated using Equation (\ref{eq: high2low}).
+The above constraints aim to balance computational efficiency with approximation accuracy in modeling the joint distribution: (a)~the size of each clique is bounded to ensure that the corresponding marginal distributions remain low-dimensional, which is essential for both computational and memory efficiency;(b)~to ensure completeness, the set of resulting cliques must collectively cover all attributes; (c)~overlap and acyclicity constraints ensure that the joint distribution can be effectively approximated using Equation (\ref{eq: high2low}).

 The resulting cliques define a set of low-dimensional marginal distributions, each over the attributes of a single clique.
 This construction serves as a distributional proxy for the underlying causally fair dependencies, as supported by Proposition~\ref{prop: fair} and our analysis in Section~\ref{subsec: rationale}, under standard Markov compatibility and faithfulness assumptions.